franklinstyles/phase-2-project-shopping-cart/README.md

 - **Product Listing**: View available products and add them to your cart.
 - **Product Details**: See detailed information about a selected product.
 - **Cart Management**: View items in your cart and proceed to checkout.

+## Instructions

+### Navbar
+- **products**:once you press the products button it will lead you to the home page where you can view all products.
+- **cart**:once you press the cart button it will lead you to the page of the things that you have already added to cart for buying.

+### How to buy
+1. Press the `start buying` button that will scroll your page down to the items section .
+2. Press the `Buy` button to add your items to cart.
+3. Press the `cart` icon on the top right corner to view all items placed in cart.
+4. Press the `checkout` button to proceed with chcekout.

+### How to remove a product from the cart
+- Using the `remove` button a selected item can be deleted from the cart

 ## Components